Vietnamese frigate Dinh Tien Hoang: Construction and career

-Đinh Tiên Hoàng (HQ-011) was launched on 12 December 2010.
+Đinh Tiên Hoàng was launched on 12 December 2010.
 The ship is named after Đinh Tiên Hoàng, the first Vietnamese emperor following the defeat of the Twelve Warlords.
 He was the founder of the short-lived Đinh dynasty and a significant figure in the establishment of Vietnamese political unity in the tenth century.

-Đinh Tiên Hoàng (HQ-011) visited Indonesia from 12 to 15 November, Brunei from 19 to 21 November and the Philippines from 24 to 26 November 2014.
+Đinh Tiên Hoàng visited Indonesia from 12 to 15 November, Brunei from 19 to 21 November and the Philippines from 24 to 26 November 2014.

-Đinh Tiên Hoàng (HQ-011) will engage in an exchange with Singapore's naval force from 23 to 26 January 2016 and participate in the International Fleet Review 2016 in early February.
+Đinh Tiên Hoàng engaged in an exchange with Singapore's naval force from 23 to 26 January 2016 and participated in the International Fleet Review 2016 in early February.